natlas/natlas/CONTRIBUTING.md

   * not marked as `starter` or `help wanted` (these might stick around for a while, in general, as they're intended to be available)
   * no explicit messages in the comments asking for it to be left open
   * does not belong to a milestone
 * Leave a message when closing saying "Cleaning up stale issue.
 Please reopen or ping us if and when you're ready to resume this.
-See https://github.com/natlas/natlas/blob/main/CONTRIBUTING.md#clean-up-issues-and-prs for more details."
+See [Cleaning up Issues](https://github.com/natlas/natlas/blob/main/CONTRIBUTING.md#clean-up-issues-and-prs) for more details."

 ## Review Pull Requests